Un doveroso ringraziamento al sito CYNINGSTAN, http://www.cyningstan.com/ per averci permesso la pubblicazione del seguente contributo.

 Large Viking Siege Layout

-Viking Siege uses this layout on the 13x13 board.
+The computer game Viking Siege uses this layout of 49 pieces on

 Parlett's Layout